-Nigeria, like Viet Nam, faces three health system-specific challenges that put the country at particular risk and complicated its response to COVID-19.
-First, Nigeria consistently faces overcrowding in hospitals; according to the World Bank, as of 2004, there were only 5 hospital beds per 10,000 population1.
+Nigeria faces three health system-specific challenges that put the country at particular risk and complicated its response to COVID-19.
+First, Nigeria consistently faces overcrowding in hospitals; according to the World Bank, the latest available number of hospital beds per 10,000 population was from 2004, and was estimated to be only 5 hospital beds per 10,000 population1.
 Overcrowding was a challenge even before COVID-19, and has only exacerbated by the ongoing pandemic, with health care providers being forced to make difficult decisions as to who to prioritize for care, especially in major cities such as Konos and Lagos which have incurred the highest rates of positive cases9,10.
 Second, there is significant geographic variability in access to quality health care.
 Approximately 55% of the population lives in rural areas which have limited access to secondary and tertiary care facilities, which are critical in treating serious cases of the novel coronavirus, increasing the risk of morbidity and mortality for these already vulnerable communities11.
 Third, there is an overall shortage of healthcare providers; Nigeria reported only 3.8 physicians per 10,000 population and 15 nurses and midwives per 10,00012.
 These factors, among others, raised concerns of the capacity of the health care system during the COVID-19 and points to why Nigeria focused its efforts on containing the virus as quickly as possible.

 Pandemic Preparedness

 Nigeria is no stranger to infectious disease outbreaks, with over 20 public health emergencies and disease outbreaks reported between 2016 and 2018 alone13.
 Lassa fever, Monkey Pox, Ebola, Yellow Fever and Poliomyelitis have been found to be the top five emerging and re-emerging infectious disease outbreaks in Nigeria over the last several years13.
-Nigeria has had some notable successes, including the establishment of the Nigeria Center for Disease Control (NCDC), which led to the establishment of a countrywide reference laboratories and overall strengthening of diagnostic capabilities and the Nigeria Field Epidemiology and Laboratory Training Program (NFELTP), which has played a key role in developing the public health workforce14.
-However, as previously noted, factors such as lack of investment in the healthcare system, political instability, inadequate diagnostic capacity, and a shortage of medical personnel have limited the ability of the country to effectively prepare for and respond to disease outbreaks13.
-That said, Nigeria’s successful response to the 2014 Ebola epidemic, which was controlled in record time, highlights that despite these challenges, effective outbreak response is possible.
+Nigeria’s successful response to the 2014 Ebola epidemic, which was controlled in record time, highlights that despite the challenges posed by their weak health system infrastructure, effective outbreak response is possible.
 Nigeria’s well-coordinated response to the Ebola outbreak included key actions including: (1) leveraging existing surveillance and response systems for effective contact tracing; (2) timely identification of suspected cases; (3) scaled up laboratory diagnostic capabilities; (4) measures to safeguard points of entry; (5) management of rumors and misinformation; and (6) community engagement strategies 13.
 The experience of the 2014 Ebola epidemic alerted the health system, government, and importantly, communities to the potentially devastating impact of highly transmissible diseases such as COVID-19 and the importance of implementing timely, preemptive response measures15.
+Since then, Nigeria has had some notable successes, including the establishment of the Nigeria Center for Disease Control (NCDC), which led to the establishment of a countrywide reference laboratories and overall strengthening of diagnostic capabilities and the Nigeria Field Epidemiology and Laboratory Training Program (NFELTP), which has played a key role in developing the public health workforce14.
+However, as previously noted, factors such as lack of investment in the healthcare system, political instability, inadequate diagnostic capacity, and a shortage of medical personnel have limited the ability of the country to effectively prepare for and respond to disease outbreaks13.